-Here is a look at the short term parking rates to expect at San Francisco International Airport.
+Here is a look at the short-term parking rates to expect at SFO Parking Garages.

 Short-Term SFO Airport Parking Rates